-Earlier this week on Episode 3 of the Banished to the Pen Podcast, I told host Ryan Sullivan that I probably hadn’t purchased a pack of baseball cards since 1994.
+Earlier this week on Episode 3 of the Banished to the Pen Podcast, I told host Ryan Sullivan that I probably hadn’t purchased a pack of baseball cards since 1994 (I looked back on some of my old cards here).
 My reasons could be summed up as follows: The market had become saturated (Upper Deck’s fault); the hobby too expensive (also Upper Deck’s fault); and, to a much lesser extent, I had gotten older (probably not Upper Deck’s fault).

 My understanding of the current market is nonexistent.
 To get an idea of what it’s like to collect cards in 2015, I exchanged e-mails with my friend Jim who still collects cards.
 This is what he had to say: